kindlycare/catalyze-ios-sdk/README.md

 Referenced Objects
 ------------------
 On the catalyze.io API you can also have references to a custom class inside another custom class.
 Let's say you have a custom class called "MovieStar" and another called "Address".
-When you create "MovieStar" in the developer console, you can specify a column as being a reference.
+When you create "MovieStar" in the dashboard, you can specify a column as being a reference.
 References are of type CatalyzeReference in the iOS SDK.

 CatalyzeUser
 ------------